albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 * **Parameter control**: the values are set during the actual run
   * Dynamic strategies, predetermined time varying
   * adaptive strategies, that use feedback from the search process
-  * self-adaptive strategies, encode paraneters in chromosomes and rely on natural selection
+  * self-adaptive strategies, encode parameters in chromosomes and rely on natural selection

 #### How can the different parameter setting strategies used in EAs be categorized?